suffolklibraries/sljekyll/_events/woodbridge-2019-03-28-barbara-erskine.md

 Barbara will be sharing her inspiration for her novels and is happy to be asked questions.
 She is truly a fascinating speaker.
 This is an evening not to be missed!

 All of Barbara’s books will be available on the evening at discounted prices.

+Book online or by visiting Woodbridge Emporium at 66 Thoroughfare, Woodbridge, IP12 1AL, or calling them on [01394 382382](tel:01394382382)